Loading...

 For vulnerable occupants (children under 5, elderly, immunocompromised, pregnant women), additional caution is warranted.
 These groups should not return until post-remediation testing is complete and the property has been fully ventilated.

 We bill you directly, so work begins immediately without waiting for insurer approval.
 After make-safe, your contractor provides a formal contract with full terms and conditions.
 Full claims documentation — including contamination assessment, remediation scope, moisture data, and post-remediation verification results — is provided to support your insurance reimbursement.
-Payment plans are available through Blue Fire Finance.
+Payment plans are available through Equipped Commercial Finance.

 How contaminated water damage claims work and what your insurer requires.